na-na-hi/renget/archive/windowsinstallguide.md

 From here you can just copy paste "D:\" or wherever your secondary partition is and paste it in the fields for the folders you want to relocate.

-It's also possible to relocate the AppData folder to your secondary partition here if you're wary of storing it on C:\.
+It's also possible to relocate the AppData\Roaming and AppData\Local folders to your secondary partition here if you're wary of storing it on C:\.

 ![](https://images2.imgbox.com/f4/38/rhvztrLb_o.png)